ooni/ooni.org/content/post/2022-russia-blocks-amid-ru-ua-conflict/index.md

 Fingerprint SHA256: 2edf3dff36efd2e247eeb91940f3cf4ce6ab315291461c72fca7091135075283
 ```

 It’s interesting to note that two different measurements coming from the same AS network (AS8359) encounter a different TLS certificate.
-This is likely due to internal routing differences within the same AS network.
+This is likely due to internal routing differences within the same AS network (in turn this stresses out the decentralized nature of censorship in Russia, not only in terms of different ISPs, but also in terms of different paths within ISPs).

 Finally, on network AS42511, we see the following certificate: